Improving Artifact Robustness for CT Deep Learning Models Without Labeled Artifact Images via Domain Adaptation: Results Discussion

 Moving to Experiment 2, assessing augmentation as a generalization strategy, we see in the 5th and 6th columns of Fig.~\ref{figExpt234ResultMatrix} that again, for each domain we used in training, the base architecture learned that domain well.
 We see that even though the model has seen a wider variation of domains, none will help with the domain omitted in training, as expected from the findings of \cite{geirhos2018generalisation}.
+In the 5th column, the model trained on all domains except the domain of rotated images achieved an accuracy of 100.0\% on the test data of domains it was exposed to (in the first, second, and fourth rows), but its accuracy of 45.1\% on the rotated data (third row) is not better than the accuracy of 46.7\% attained on the same data by the model which was only trained on original images (column 1).
+Likewise, in the 6th column, the model trained on all domains except the domain of images with the ring artifact achieved an accuracy of at least 99.9\% on the test data of domains it was exposed to (in the first, second, and third rows), but its accuracy of 48.6\% on the ring artifact data is not satisfactory.

 The results we saw in Experiment 3 support our hypothesis that domain adaptation has potential to enable a classification model to perform well on medical images exhibiting a distortion which we lack labels for.
-Column 8 of Fig.~\ref{figExpt234ResultMatrix} in particular shows that the model which trained on undistorted data as the source domain and data with the ring artifact as the target domain was able to classify the images with a ring artifact well, despite the fact that the model never used the labels of data with the artifact.
-Despite never seeing uniform noise during training, this DANN was able to show some generalization to uniform noise as well - there is some relation between the ring artifact and uniform noise implied in column 4 as well.
-Given that the analogous baseline model in column 1 (which only saw original data) could not test well on the data with the ring artifact, we can conclude that performance on data with the ring artifact is not a given when provided with just labeled original data.
-Furthermore, we can conclude that the domain adaptation strategy may have more potential than augmentation on data whose labels are not shown in training as column 6 also shows limited performance on ring artifact data.
+Column 8 of Fig.~\ref{figExpt234ResultMatrix} in particular shows that the model which trained on undistorted data as the source domain and data with the ring artifact as the target domain retains a fairly high accuracy on the undistorted data (94.4\%).
+Importantly, it is able to classify the images with a ring artifact better than the baseline model of column 1.
+The domain-adapted model of column 8 shows an average accuracy of 77.4\% on ring artifact test data, whereas the baseline model in column 1 shows a much lower average accuracy of 38.7\% on the same test data.
+Furthermore, we can conclude that the domain adaptation strategy may have more potential than augmentation on data whose labels are not shown in training as column 6 also shows limited performance on ring artifact data (accuracy of 48.6\%).
+Unfortunately, the DANN which adapts to unlabeled ring artifact images is not able to perform on the ring artifact test set quite as well as a baseline model trained explicitly with labeled ring artifact images, which achieved a very high average accuracy of 99.9\%, suggesting that it is still preferable to learn directly from the labels if possible.